-Basils Farm has recently welcomed a number of animals to the farm including Llama’s, Babydoll Sheep, Indian Runner Ducks and Chickens.
-Llama’s “Basil” and “Manuel” have settled in well and are staying close to our small flock of Baby Doll Sheep: “Sam”, “Shawn”, “Timmy” and “Baba”.
+Basils Farm has a number of resident animals in the farm including Llama’s, Babydoll Sheep, Indian Runner Ducks and Chickens.
+Llama’s “Basil” and “Houdini” are crowd favourites and stay close to our small flock of Baby Doll Sheep: “Sam”, “Shawn”, “Timmy” and “Baba”.
 Other new additions include Indian Runner ducks “Daffy” and his girls Daisy, Doris, Dora and Dee Dee and chickens, including Australorp and White and Brown Sussex breeds.
 The chickens have been laying loads of eggs daily which are being put to good use in the Cafe.

 Animal Feeding Sessions

 Basils Farm regularly holds Animal Feeding Sessions for children under 12 years during the school holidays.
 Please visit our EVENTS page to see further details.
 Booking information will generally be available a month prior to bookings. http://www.basilsfarm.com.au/basils-farm-events/

 In December 2016 we welcomed Llama “Basil” (Cream) to the farm.
 Basil is now 2 years old (Dec 2017).
 In October 2017, Basil got a new pal who we have affectionately named “Houdini”.
 As his name suggests he has a habit of escaping to he neighbours paddock and we are starting to think he must be having an identity crisis – wanting to be a cow!